 Like many independent schools, Lab’s admission process, and especially the number of available openings, varies by grade level, and from year to year.

-The primary entry points for students to join the Laboratory Schools for the 2016-17 academic year are Nursery 3 (three-year-olds) and ninth grade.
+The primary entry points for students to join the Laboratory Schools for the 2016-17 academic year are Nursery 3 (three-year-olds), sixth grade and ninth grade.
 The following are general overviews of the openings Lab may have at certain grade levels in any given year:

 All other grades

 : Attrition may open up a few spaces (in rare instances as many as eight to ten) in grades other than N3, grade 6 or grade 9.
 Please understand that it is not unusual for Lab to have no openings for a grade, but that situation can change late in the admission process.
 For that reason, Lab still encourages families to show their interest by filling out an initial application.
 There is no fee for the initial application.
 Approximately one week after we receive a family’s initial application, we will send an email regarding next steps in the application process.
-To learn more about these grades, please click on the "All Grades (Except N3 or 9)" link in the upper left-hand corner of this screen.
+To learn more about these grades, please click HERE.

-Because community is valued greatly by the University of Chicago and by the Laboratory Schools, priority is given to children of University- and Lab-affiliated individuals.
+Because community is valued by the University of Chicago and by the Laboratory Schools, priority is given to children of University- and Lab-affiliated individuals.